rnepal2/Purchase-Analytics/README.md

 # Purchase-Analytics

-This project is done as a part of the Insight Data Engineering coding challenge.
+This project is done as a part of the *Insight Data Engineering* coding challenge.

 ## Problem
 Here, we use the [Instacart dataset](https://www.instacart.com/datasets/grocery-shopping-2017) containing 3 million Instacart orders.

-This repo process the input dataset and calculate, for each department, the number of times a product was requested, number of times a product was requested for the first time and a ratio of those two numbers.
+Process the input dataset and calculate, for each department, the number of times a product was requested, number of times a product was requested for the first time and a ratio of those two numbers.

 ## Input Datasets